Emperor Rokujō: Events of Rokujō's life

-Rokujō died at the age of eleven.
+Rokujō died of dysentery at the age of eleven.
 Because of his youth, he had neither consorts nor children.
 Government affairs were run by his grandfather, Retired Emperor Go-Shirakawa as cloistered emperor.
 His imperial mausoleum is designated as Seikanji no misasagi (清閑寺陵), located in Higashiyama-ku, Kyoto.

 Kugyō

 Kugyō (公卿) is a collective term for the very few most powerful men attached to the court of the Emperor of Japan in pre-Meiji eras.

 In general, this elite group included only three to four men at a time.
 These were hereditary courtiers whose experience and background would have brought them to the pinnacle of a life's career.
 During Rokujō's reign, this apex of the Daijō-kan included: